pantheon-systems/documentation/source/content/support.md

 ## Support Features and Response Times

-Pantheon offers a [range of support packages](https://pantheon.io/resources/pantheon-support-overview-datasheet) that extend to include all the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance and even bundled Professional Services with our Diamond Package.
+Pantheon offers a [range of support packages](https://pantheon.io/resources/pantheon-support-overview-datasheet) that extend to include all the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance and even bundled Professional Services with our Diamond Accounts.

 | Support Package                                           | Silver                            | Gold                              | Platinum               | Diamond            |
 |-----------------------------------------------------------|-----------------------------------|-----------------------------------|------------------------|--------------------|